cldssty/Gambling-Game/README.md

 # Gambling-Game

 **1. Source** <br>
-https://hannekedenouden.ruhosting.nl/RLtutorial/Instructions.html is a small machine learning tutorial in which two machine learning algorithms are used to simulate and fit an individual player's behavior in a game called the Gambling Game.
+https://hannekedenouden.ruhosting.nl/RLtutorial/Instructions.html is a small machine learning tutorial in which two machine learning algorithms are used to simulate and fit a group of people's gameplay in the Gambling Game.

 The Matlab code, datasets and theory about the simulation and fitting can all be found in the site of the tutorial.
-I have read through the tutorial and reproduced parts of it in Python in a Jupyter Notebook.
+Parts of it has be reproduced in Python in a Jupyter Notebook.
 The dataset that I've used is downloaded from site.

 **2. Brief Description** <br>
 In the Gambling Game, there are two slot machines.
 Each dispenses a coin with an unknown probability.
 The player tries to choose the machine that will most likely dispense a coin.
 Each such choice constitutes 1 trial.
 There are 135 trials in total.
 In each trial, exactly 1 machine dispenses a coin.